Kieran-git/Visa-Processing-System/docs/decisions/0013-design-pattern.md

 ### Consequences

 * Adhering to the single responsibility principle and I can introduce new visa types with ease using the factory pattern.
+(Refactoring Guru. (n.d.))
 * Compliments the idea of an architecture that is ready for scaling the system up to more countries as intended to do with the system.

+### References

+Refactoring Guru. (n.d.).
+Refactoring and Design Patterns.
+Retrieved December 22, 2023, from https://refactoring.guru/